Make DIY Concrete Pumpkins (With a Fancy Twist)

 - Safety glasses

-- Safety mask- silica rated
+- Safety dust mask- silica rated

 - Acrylic paints– blue, green, white, yellow and black* – these paints are the best I have used for mixing with cement.
 Other paints dry it out too much.